This library provides a Swift wrapper for the popular Highlight.js code highlighting utility.

 .

 The library already contains the Highlight.js code and themes.
+Please note that some themes have been modified slightly to meet the needs of another project.
+Sepcifically:

 Make sure Highlighter is listed under Frameworks, Libraries, and Embedded Content under your target’s General settings.